Passport in purse.

 And that challenge and journey rekindled my love for writing, but most of all, it showed tendencies (towards restlessness) that needed addressing and reminded me to always remember the quality – not speed of life.

-I also have more appreciation for the experience of having been able to travel, and still look forward to visiting relatives and friends who live all over the map and singing onstage without rushing from airport to hotel, stage and back.
+I also have more appreciation for the experience of having been able to travel, and still look forward to visiting relatives and friends who live all over the map, and singing onstage without rushing from airport to hotel, mall, market, stage and back.

 Still learning, but am very thankful for the lessons that came with pressing pause on a life of travel to appreciate the discipline and adventure that comes with taking care of the home you’re in, and waiting well instead of always being quick to vanish when things get tough or repetitive.